samrocketman/endless-sky-vscode-devcontainer/README.md

 The following features are available in the [endless-sky devcontainer][esc].

-* `F5` keyboard shortcut will create a debug build of endless-sky and launch it with a debugger attached.
+- `F5` keyboard shortcut will create a debug build of endless-sky and launch it with a debugger attached.
-* Run the same tasks as GitHub actions for pull requests.
+- Run the same tasks as GitHub actions for pull requests.
-* Tasks to automatically reformat your code in the same code style as the rest of the project (reducing review friction).
+- Tasks to automatically reformat your code in the same code style as the rest of the project (reducing review friction).
-* Fetch and automatically merged upstream endless-sky `master` branch.
+- Fetch and automatically merged upstream endless-sky `master` branch.
-* Automated `TODO` list navigation.
+- Automated `TODO` list navigation.
 When opening a file you'll get a list of all commented TODOs in code.
+- Graphical Git tree to easily see your code relative to other branches in endless-sky.

 User Guide
 ----------